Our impact

 Brain and spinal cord injury

-We are funding research to advance understanding of how to repair the brain and spinal cord, to improve the outlook for those affected by these kinds of injuries.
+The range of problems is huge and includes impaired movement, cognitive impairment, communication difficulties, emotional issues, fatigue, headaches and pain.
+We are funding research to help understand how to repair the brain and spinal cord, to improve the outlook for those affected by these kinds of injuries and enable them to make the very best recovery.

 Headache and facial pain